upstarter/acts_as_reviewable/README.md

 # Mixin Arguments

-The *acts_as_reviewable* mixin takes some hash arguments for customization:
+The *acts_as_reviewable* mixin takes the following hash arguments for customization:

 *Basic*